Hannibal Ware: Career

 In 2017, Ware helped uncover several contractors that had received federal contracts intended for service-disabled veteran-owned small businesses under false pretenses.
 One company attempted to qualify by hiring a disabled veteran to officially serve in that role as a figurehead while not actually controlling the company at all.

 In May 2020, Ware criticized the Small Business Administration's rules for the Paycheck Protection Program, saying that the Small Business Administration had set stricter rules than Congress wrote into the law created the program, which is causing an "unintended burden" on businesses.
 Ware also said that the Small Business Administration's failure to provide guidance to financial institutions to prioritize businesses in underserved and rural markets, resulting in fewer loans to their businesses than the law intended.

+In November 2024, Ware was elected chair of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), effective Jan.
+1, 2025; he succeeded Mark Greenblatt.

+On January 24, 2025 President Donald Trump attempted to dismiss Mr. Ware along with several other inspectors general.
+Ware responded that he had not been legally dismissed, as the law required a notification to Congress 30 days in advance.
+On February 12, he and seven other inspectors general who were fired by Trump filed a lawsuit against the administration, asking that their dismissals be ruled illegal and that they be reinstated.

+On September 15, 2025, Ware was announced as the next director of the Virgin Islands Waste Management Authority.